5 Ways to Earn Money Working Abroad this Summer

 1. Teaching English Abroad

 If you want a really rewarding adventure and some additional qualifications, then the TEFL (Teaching English as a Foreign Language) could be the perfect choice for you.
 You'll need to do a course to receive a TEFL qualification before you're able to work, and these can set you back anything between £200-£400 depending on whether you chose to study online or in a classroom.
-Although working in Asia, Africa or South America, is worth the investment.
-Pay will vary from country to country, but you'll often find that a number of benefits like accommodation are thrown in for free.
+Although working in Asia, Africa or South America is worth the investment.
+Pay will vary from country to country, but you'll often find that a number of benefits such as accommodation are thrown in for free.

 2. Holiday Representative

 Tour operators need holiday reps to work throughout the summer and to make sure that people on their holiday have an enjoyable trip.
 A holiday rep is the first point of contact for customers so be prepared to answer questions and resolve problems.
 Hours can vary, but it isn’t unusual to find you only have one day off per week.
 You'll need strong interpersonal skills to be good at this job, and have patience with dealing with potentially difficult holidaymakers.